-Asteroid Operations are divided into nine phases, which are each specifically designed to allow the mission team to build its knowledge of the asteroid, learn how to safely navigate the spacecraft in microgravity, and identify the best sample site.
+Asteroid Operations are divided into ten phases, which are each specifically designed to allow the mission team to build its knowledge of the asteroid, learn how to safely navigate the spacecraft in microgravity, and identify the best sample site.

 Detailed Survey: Baseball Diamond

 The in-depth study of Bennu began in earnest during Detailed Survey: Baseball Diamond Phase, which kicked off on Feb.
 28, 2019.
 OSIRIS-REx made multiple passes around Bennu to produce the wide range of viewing angles necessary to fully observe the asteroid.
 The spacecraft also used its OTES spectrometer to map the chemical composition of Bennu’s entire surface.
 Images obtained during this phase were of high enough resolution to produce digital terrain maps and global image mosaics, which were then used to identify proposed sample sites.
 Bennu’s terrain was surveyed in bulk and sections were classified as either “safe” or “unsafe,” with the results visualized on a hazard map.